leejorda/SheridanCoursesApp/README.md

 ![alt text](https://github.com/leejorda/SheridanCoursesApp/blob/main/second.png)

 ## New Potential Functionalities
 These functionalities were not found in the top 5 competitor applications I have reviewed.
-The application could potentially be made more competetive by adding these features
+The application could potentially be made more competitive by adding these features
 Feature | Description
 -- | --
 Video group chat | Allows students to join a group call to improve virtual classroom interactiveness